-Ireland has provided for the implementation of CRS through section 891F of the TCA and the enactment of the Returns of Certain Information by Reporting Financial Institutions Regulations 2015 (the "CRS Regulations").
+provided Ireland has for the implementation of CRS through section 891F of the TCA and the enactment of the Returns of Certain Information by Financial Reporting Institutions Regulations 2015 (the "CRS Regulations").

 The CRS, which applies in Ireland from 1 January 2016, is a global OECD tax information exchange initiative which is aimed at encouraging a coordinated approach to disclosure of income earned by individuals and organisations.